rustydomino/shutupmac/Packages/notilog/notilog_TODO.md

 # Notilog TODO

-_Last updated: 2026-07-21_
+_Last updated: 2026-07-24_

+## Completed foundations

+- [x] Integrate Notilog as a local Swift package inside the ShutUpMac repository.
+- [x] Keep `NotilogCore` as a reusable library product and `notilog-cli` as a host executable.
+- [x] Add host-configurable runtime paths through `NotilogRuntimePaths` while preserving the CLI's legacy default location.
+- [x] Add explicit CLI startup configuration for paths, logging, redaction, action mode, timing, quiet mode, and debug mode.
+- [x] Replace process-global debug state with a host-supplied `DiagnosticHandler`.
+- [x] Implement `--no-logging` while preserving event detection, actions, and delayed verification in memory.
+- [x] Implement global `--redact` at Notilog-owned console and persistence boundaries.
+- [x] Add the dedicated `shutupmac_dismiss` action and delayed verification states.
+- [x] Complete the Phase 4 library-first watch-session refactor.
+- [x] Add `NotificationMonitor.processScan(...)` as the reusable one-cycle facade.
+- [x] Move event tracking, recovery, automation, persistence coordination, and verification state out of `main.swift`.
+- [x] Keep the CLI responsible for AX scanning, timestamps, terminal rendering, looping, and sleeping.
+- [x] Reject malformed positive-integer CLI values instead of silently using defaults.
+- [x] Reject a missing `--config` value.

 ## Immediate next steps

+- [ ] Merge the refactor branch into `main` and run the package tests on the merged branch.
+- [ ] Refresh the shared source archive or project upload after the merge.
-- [ ] Commit the current ShutUpMac uncertainty-handling work.
+- [ ] Decide the next product milestone: direct ShutUpMac app hosting or the read-only Activity viewer.
-  - Suggested commit message: `Handle uncertain ShutUpMac dismiss results`
+- [ ] Add process-level tests for CLI option parsing and exit codes so malformed-option behavior is automated.

+## Library and host integration

-- [ ] Verify the working tree is clean with `git status --short`.
+- [ ] Integrate `NotificationMonitor` into the ShutUpMac app when the app is ready to own watcher lifecycle.
-- [ ] Update the current source archive after the commit so future edits use the latest baseline.
+- [ ] Add a cancellable app-host lifecycle without adding an infinite loop to `NotilogCore`.
+- [ ] Decide whether the app and CLI should share a factory/builder for monitor dependency assembly.
+- [ ] Preserve the CLI as a supported debugging and operational host.
+- [ ] Add structured host events only if callback-based presentation becomes awkward in the GUI.

 ## Privacy mode

 ### Global no-persistence mode

-- [ ] Add `watch --no-logging`.
-- [ ] Define it precisely in help text:
-  - Do not open or write the SQLite database.
+- [x] `watch --no-logging` does not open or write SQLite.
-  - Continue normal console output.
-  - Continue scanning, matching rules, running actions, and delayed ShutUpMac verification in memory.
+- [x] Continue scanning, matching rules, running actions, and delayed verification in memory.
-  - Disable session history and restart recovery.
+- [x] Disable session history and restart recovery when no store is present.
-- [ ] Refactor `NotificationStore` usage so the watch loop can operate with no store.
-- [ ] Make `PendingActionVerification.actionRunID` optional so verification can run without a database row.
-- [ ] Ensure these combinations work:
+- [x] Support:
   - `watch --no-logging`
   - `watch --no-logging --dry-run-actions`
   - `watch --no-logging --run-actions`

 ### Global redaction

-- [ ] Add `watch --redact`.
+- [x] Add `watch --redact` with default, `all`, and explicit field selections.
-- [ ] Match rules and expand action templates using the original notification in memory.
+- [x] Match rules and expand action templates using the original notification in memory.
-- [ ] Redact only at output boundaries:
-  - SQLite persistence
-  - normal console output
+- [x] Apply redaction to Notilog-owned event/action console output and SQLite writes.
-  - debug output
-  - action stdout/stderr where sensitive content could be echoed
+- [x] Suppress captured action stdout/stderr when redaction is enabled.
-- [ ] Preserve non-content metadata where useful:
+- [x] Preserve operational metadata needed for diagnostics and verification.
-  - timestamp
-  - event type
-  - app
-  - AX subrole
-  - AX identifier/key
-  - rule name
-  - action status
-  - verification status
-- [ ] Replace title, subtitle, and body with a consistent marker such as `[REDACTED]`.
+- [x] Leave genuinely empty selected fields empty.

 ### Global truncation